benkozi/CECE/combo-test-runner/design/design.md

 - The sweep is YAML-configured from day one; the initial suite covers only `mapalgo ∈ {bilinear, consd, passthrough}` (3 runs), not the 864-combo full product.
+- Data-carrying objects (`ComboRoots`, `GeneratedCombo`, `DriverRunResult`) are frozen pydantic models, consistent with the config models — not dataclasses.
+The exception is the enumeration machinery in `combos.py` (`Dimension`, `Combo`), which holds callables and generic enum members that pydantic cannot deep-validate; those stay dataclasses and are isinstance-checked (`InstanceOf`) where they appear as model fields.